-Direct Factors - affecting Students directly
+Direct Factors - affecting Pupils directly

 According to point one of the requirement profile, play equipment should be built that offers a versatile range of physical exercise, in order to enable many of the basic forms of exercise mentioned above and at the same time meet the needs of different age groups.
 Thus playground equipment should offer a differentiated range of challenges.
-Furthermore, an inclusive school playground should take into account all types of abilities, physical and mental, as well as developmental.

-For students to actually use play equipment that promotes physical exercise, it is essential that the equipment should be as attractive as possible.
+For pupils to actually use play equipment that promotes physical exercise, it is essential that the equipment should be as attractive as possible.
 It should therefore present a high degree of challenge.
 Due to the constant expansion of forms of digital entertainment on offer, it is one of the great challenges of modern society to get children and young people interested in taking exercise.
 In times of smartphones, game consoles and social media, it is therefore vital to design exercise landscapes in such a way that they can be used sustainably.

-Since all students at a school generally have a break at the same time, playground equipment must be designed so that there is enough room to exercise for as many children as possible simultaneously.
-This is the only way to ensure that all students have the opportunity to take advantage of the full range of exercise during the short breaks at school.
-From the perspective of inclusion, play equipment should enable students to embrace and experience their commonalities and differences as autonomously as possible and in close proximity.
+Since all pupils at a school generally have a break at the same time, playground equipment must be designed so that there is enough room to exercise for as many children as possible simultaneously.
+This is the only way to ensure that all pupils have the opportunity to take advantage of the full range of exercise during the short breaks at school.

 Finally, playground equipment must guarantee the necessary level of safety.
 Play equipment should be designed in such a way that no serious injuries can occur.
 At the same time, care must be taken to ensure that a calculable risk remains.
 Only where "dangers" are apparent, do children and adolescents have the opportunity to perceive them, assess them and learn how to deal with them.
 The standard for playground equipment provides for a calculable degree of risk acceptance because it "gives children the opportunity to learn about dangers and their consequences in a controlled environment".
-(ASTM F1487 & CPSC Handbook)
+(See DIN EN 1176)

-Indirect Factors - affecting Students indirectly
+Indirect Factors - affecting Pupils indirectly